pandemos/fates/README.md

 ## Running with Docker

 The project is fully dockerized.
 Running `docker-compose up` from the root will create images for mongodb on port 27017, the API on port 3000, and the web service on port 8000.
 Those ports are all bound to the same ports on the host for easy access.

+## Technology

+The stack is best described as MKAN - MongoDB, Koa, Angular, and Node.
+It's divided into two sub-projects which are versioned and tracked together:

+- fates-api is a RESTful API service in Node using the Koa middleware library and relying on MongoDB for a database.
+- fates-web is a service providing an Angular application using Bower.
+It consumes the REST API.